-The Global Collaboration for Resilient Food Systems—formerly Collaborative Crop Research Program (CCRP) anchor’s McKnight’s International program, which works to ensure a world where all have access to nutritious food that is sustainably produced by local people.
-We focus our support in 12 countries in Africa and South America—where poverty and food insecurity have created “hunger hot spots.”
+The Global Collaboration for Resilient Food Systems—formerly Collaborative Crop Research Program (CCRP) anchor’s McKnight’s International program, which works to ensure a world where all people have access to nutritious food that is produced locally and sustainably.
+The program supports participatory, collaborative research on agroecological intensification in 12 countries on two continents—Africa and South America—where poverty and food insecurity have created “hunger hot spots.”

 Midwest Climate & Energy